section-engineering-education/engineering-education/articles/nodejs-os-module/index.md

 ### Checking computer system (server) uptime

 Previously, we have seen how we can use this module to get the server underlying operating system details, in this section, we look at server uptime.
-Uptime in computers refers to the availability of the system to perform its operations, unlike downtime where the system is stalled/shutdown and unable to perform its task.
+Uptime in computers refers to the availability of the system to perform its operations, unlike downtime where the system is stalled/shut down and unable to perform its task.

 This module has the `uptime()` method, which returns the system uptime details in seconds.
 Let's look at an example: